Under 12’s Division 1

 “Just wanted to say thank-you for yesterday.
 My daughter really enjoyed it!
 Love what you are doing, certainly the right way to go.
 Lots of game time for the girls and good mix of abilities.
 The way you did it stopped the huge defeats that new teams often have and get put off football for.
 Definitely the future!”

 WRCFA’s Women & Girls Development Officer, Steve Conboy had this to say: “Since coming into post I made mini soccer my priority across the county by assisting and introducing the gala concept to the Harrogate Girl’s League of which they delivered 10 of over the course of the first season.
-The introduction of the same gala concept by what is predominately a boy’s League and in an area underrepresented for girls football is a massive plus for boosting the number of girls playing football.”
+The introduction of the same gala concept by what was a predominately a boy’s League and in an area underrepresented for girls football is a massive plus for boosting the number of girls playing football.”

 FA’s ‘For Girls’ Website: H&DGFL Twitter: H&DGFL Facebook: